-Our research aims to understand the concepts and mechanisms of advanced future vehicles.
+Our research aims to understand the concepts and mechanisms of collaborative vehicles and robots.
 Our main focus is on connected and autonomous vehicles (CAVs) with electrified powertrains and a fleet of robots moving in unknown areas.
-We use advanced research techniques to develop technologies for model-based optimal design and control of future cars.
+We use advanced techniques to develop optimal design and control technologies for future cars and robots.

 DR ARASH M. DIZQAH

 Co-Founder and Director; Senior Lecturer in Mechanical Engineering, University of Sussex

 Arash has developed an expertise in design-under-uncertainty, energy management strategies and real-time implementation of model-predictive control (MPC) strategies in automotive engineering.
 He used to work in industry for 10 years as a cyber-systems architect prior to joining University of Sussex, where he led a team of 15 software and hardware developers located in three different companies.
 The team under his direction developed more than 400k source lines of codes.

 DR JOSE M. HERREROS

 Co-Founder; Lecturer in Mechanical Engineering, University of Birmingham

 His research interests focus on the development of clean and energy-efficient powertrains for vehicular applications and his expertise lies in the integration of modelling and experimental characterisation of pollutant emissions and powertrain systems.
 He has been involved in several Industry and EPSRC projects.

 Intelligence and Connectivity

 We are interested in Engineering.
-Particularly, we focus on the design and control of the electrified powertrains for modern vehicles and connected and autonomous vehicles (CAVs) and robots.
-Our long-term goal is to identify and characterize the systematic approaches and theories specific to our principal areas of research.
+Particularly, we focus on the design and control of the energy-efficient connected and autonomous vehicles (CAVs) and robots.
+Our long-term goal is to identify and characterize systematic approaches and theories specific to our principal areas of research.
 You can read on to find out more about these projects below.